 There are many options to choose from when putting together your payment arsenal.
 Which you choose will heavily depend on your business needs and customer preferences.
-Note that some payment types can be optimized to bring more revenue.
+Note that optimizing some payment types brings more revenue.
 Here’s our list of advanced types of electronic payment methods to help you make an informed decision for your business.

 Mobile payments offer a quick electronic payment solution.
 While consumers typically utilize this payment type on e-commerce websites, it is also used on donation portals, social media networks like dating sites, or browser games where clients can pay via SMS.
 Mobile payments allow quick transactions.
 They also enable merchants to send invoices from wherever they are and manage consumer accounts.

-A direct deposit transfer is when a client tells their bank to transfer monies from their account into the merchant’s accounts to make purchases online.
+A direct deposit transfer is when clients tell their bank to transfer monies from their account into the merchant’s accounts to make purchases online.
 One usually sets a schedule through the bank to inform them when the money should be pulled out.
-This method is mostly used for subscription services like online classes.
+This method is mostly used for subscription services, like online classes.

 Bank transfers are best for clients who enroll in an internet banking facility.
-As every transaction is authenticated and approved by a customer’s internet banking credentials before cash is deposited into the merchant’s accounts, it guarantees a fraud-free environment.
+As every transaction authenticates a customer’s internet banking credentials before cash deposits into the merchant’s accounts, it guarantees a fraud-free environment.

 E-wallets store credit card details or banking information to make purchases online.
-It’s easy and fast to sign up for an e-wallet, provides convenience to consumers as payment details are only entered once for all current and future purchases.
-E-wallets can be combined with mobile wallets by using smart technology like Near Field Communication (NFC) devices.
-When a person taps on an NFC terminal, the payment details stored on their mobile phones is instantly used for in-person purchases.
+It’s easy and fast to sign up for an e-wallet.
+They provide convenience to consumers as save payment details apply to all future purchases.
+E-wallets can be combined with mobile wallets using smart technology like Near Field Communication (NFC) devices.
+When a person taps on an NFC terminal, the payment details stored on their mobile phones instantly allow for in-person purchases.